leovavi/quotesapp/README.md

 # quotesapp

-This is a simple Quotes App made up from the template in the following tutorial that used MongoDB as database:
+This is a simple Quotes App using MongoDB as database made up from the template in the following tutorial:

 https://zellwk.com/blog/crud-express-mongodb/
 https://zellwk.com/blog/crud-express-and-mongodb-2/